 Joining Criminal Justice Associations and Organization

 Criminal justice associations play an important role in finding a job after you complete your degree.
 Depending on your location and career goals, you can join a variety of different organizations.
 For example, you can join the Midwestern Criminal Justice Association when you plan to start a career in the Midwest.
-The Midwest Criminal Justice Association or the Southern Criminal Justice Association apply to a specific region of the country, so it may not offer the connections or skills you want for other areas.
+The Midwest Criminal Justice Association or the Southern Criminal Justice Association applies to a specific region of the country, so it may not offer the connections or skills you want for other areas.

 The Academy of Criminal Justice Sciences or the American Criminal Justice Association may offer more opportunities if you are unsure about your destination after completing a degree.
 If you are unsure about organizations with the right skills for your goals, you can consider the ACJS Conference or similar events that allow you to learn more about the opportunities available to students and new graduates.